If you want to make money selling stuff you don’t use anymore, it’s never been easier thanks to the internet.

 In contrast, Mercari is better than OfferUp for selling online since it has lower fees and a large online audience.
 Plus, Mercari is better than OfferUp for selling niche collectibles.

 They both have great interfaces that are easy to use, plus policies to protect buyers and sellers against scams.

-And remember: you can always try both Mercari and OfferUp to see what works best for you.
+But remember: you can always try both Mercari and OfferUp to see what works best for you.
 And there are plenty of other selling options, like using apps like Facebook Marketplace or Poshmark, that you can explore as well.